 We may start working in the enrolled school from the start or we may begin in the home or community before progressing to 1:1 teaching in school then supporting the young person in their regular classes.

 - Getting to know one member of staff in the pupil’s home

-- Receiving 1:1 teaching in the home
+- Receiving 1:1 teaching in the home or online

 - Joining a small class at school with support